 Hochkönig Winter Kingdom

 In the cold winter months, winter sports reign in the holiday resort of Maria Alm.
-The Hochkönig winter kingdom offers 120 connected ski pistes with perfectly groomed slopes, 30km of cross-country skiing trails, night skiing, floodlight toboggan runs and ice curling rinks, as well as numerous romantic winter hiking trails.
-The absolute winter highlight is the Königs’ tour which, with its 32km of slopes and 6,700 metres above sea level, was awarded the most beautiful Alpine ski circuit.
+This ski region offers 120 connected ski pistes with perfectly groomed slopes, 40km of cross-country skiing trails, night skiing, floodlight toboggan runs and ice curling rinks, as well as numerous romantic winter hiking trails.
+The absolute winter highlight is the Königs’ tour which, with its 35 km of slopes and 7,500 metres altitude, was awarded the most beautiful Alpine ski circuit.
 Maria Alm is the ideal starting point for this Königs’ tour and additionally provides the option of night skiing and boasts the Funslope Schönanger and the beginners Park Natrun.
 The international FIS national ski teams also make the most of these facilities and regularly come to Maria Alm for their training every winter.